-It is conventional wisdom that a property with over one hundred years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a property with over one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |